 You can spot clean your pair of jeans without putting them on a wash cycle.
 Simply use a damp cloth with cold water to remove the excess soil and let it air dry.

 How to avoid crotch blowouts

 Soaking or washing your jeans will strengthen the cotton, especially in areas of stress such as the crotch.
 This should help to avoid those dreaded crotch blowouts.

 Top Tip for Jeans that Last a Lifetime

 If you want your jeans to last for years, make sure to wash them from time to time.
 There is little point in having killer contrast fades if they fall apart.

 Remember: you only need to wash jeans when they are unbearably dirty or start to host an odour.
 You certainly don’t need to wash your jeans after every wear.

 You may want to invest in a quality detergent, specifically designed for denim.
-Consider an enzyme-free liquid laundry detergent like Mr Black denim wash.
+Consider an enzyme-free liquid laundry detergent.

 Alternatively, speak to a member of our team about our pre-purchase washing service.